-4100 SENIOR SEMINARA capstone course for seniors seeking the B.A. in Theatre Arts.
-Prerequisite: Senior status in the B.A. major.
+A capstone course for seniors seeking the B.A. in Theatre Arts.
+Prerequisite: B.A. major and Senior standing.

-4101-4109 THEATRE ARTS SEMINAR 3 hours
+4101-4109 THEATRE ARTS SEMINAR

-Reading, discussion, independent research, and written reports on a topic selected by the department. (e.g.,

-American Theatre History, British Theatre, Trends in Directing, Advanced Playwriting Practices, etc.)
+Reading, discussion, independent research, and written reports on a topic selected by the department. (e.g., American Theatre History, British Theatre, Trends in Directing, Advanced Playwriting Practices, etc.)

-4201-4209 PRACTICUM
+4201-4209 PRACTICUM 1-3 hours